Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Staying the same:

 Can I upgrade my Aviator, Aviator Red, or Aviator Blue card to an Aviator Silver card?
-If you have your replacement Aviator card in hand and activated, you can now request an upgrade or downgrade.
+If you have your replacement Aviator card in hand and activated, you can now request an upgrade or downgrade if your account has been open at least 90 days.

 My current US Airways MasterCard earns 10,000 anniversary miles.
 Will it continue to do so?
 Yes, that benefit will carry over for cards that currently have it.